-- Enterprises conducting innovative activities, and providing engineering, consulting and design services; - Mechanisms for technology transfer (diffusion, assimilation and utilization); - Universities conducting basic research, and the public research bodies conducting missionoriented basic research; - Professional research bodies such as laboratories of the enterprises conducting in-house research, and contract research centres, corporate research centres or corporate research consortia, generally, conducting industrial research and pre-competitive development activity; - Education-training institutions; - Quality assessment institutions on education and research; - Technological facilities such as wind tunnels, simulators, accelerators, and so on;
+• Enterprises conducting innovative activities or providing engineering, consulting and design services;

+• Mechanisms for technology transfer (diffusion, assimilation and utilization);

+• Universities conducting basic research, and the public research bodies conducting mission-oriented basic research;

+• Professional research bodies such as laboratories of the enterprises conducting in-house research, and contract research centres, corporate research centres or corporate research consortia, generally, conducting industrial research and pre-competitive development activity;

+- Education-training institutions; - Quality assessment institutions on education and research; - Technological facilities such as wind tunnels, simulators, accelerators, and so on.

-but also includes:
+But also includes

-- Information networks, and centres providing special information services; - Institutions related to standards and quality control; national metrology system; national notification-accreditation-certification system; - Incubators, technology development centres, technoparks, science parks, advanced industry parks, near by the universities or public research institutions, creating an interactive and conducive environment between research potential of universities or research institutions and creative-innovative entrepreneurs / enterprises based on advanced technologies; - Demonstration centres for diffusion of tangible technologies; - Technology counsellors and technology centres that will meet the technology requirements of enterprises and carry on the new scientific and/or technological findings to them in a conceivable form so that they can use and convert these findings into marketable products. - Patent offices and the other institutions protecting intellectual property rights;
+Information networks, and centres providing special information services;

+• Institutions related to standards and quality control; national metrology system; national notification-accreditation-certification system;

+• Incubators, technology development centres, technoparks, science parks, advanced industry parks, allocated near by the universities or public research institutions, creating an interactive and conducive environment between research potential of universities or research institutions and creative-innovative entrepreneurs / enterprises based on advanced technologies;
-a. göker, october 98

-- Technological attachés; - Consulting bodies and firms for consultative services on following special subjects: - Evaluating the feasibility of new business ideas and assessing the viability of new business opportunities; - Developing the business strategy/business plans; - Organizing the funding and access to financial resources; - Marketing, particularly, for the enterprises operating in international markets; - Patenting: - Technology auditing to help companies become more competitive in the market place and so enable them to achieve growth and develop their businesses; - Operations auditing aiming at improving the operational performance of companies and inculcating them a permanent process of continuous improvement; - Assistance in the implementation of a range of concepts such as 'Just-in-Time' and 'Total Quality Management'; - Software development, data processing, and/or software and information procurement; - Innovation management, management and exploitation of R&D, and human resource development; - Assistance in identifying, gathering and dissemination of information on global best practices, and in developing appropriate benchmarking practices. - Financial institutions providing seed capital funding to highly skilled individuals or teams, and new businesses with relatively long development phase, often involving new technology; - Incentive mechanisms for technological innovation investments; - Grant mechanisms for scientific research conducted by universities and in-house R&D activities of enterprises; - Assistance or grant mechanisms for setting up contract research companies or centres, cooperative research centres or consortia, and for encouraging enterprises to conduct corporate research and to participate in corporate research programs; - Assistance or grant mechanisms for creating interactive and conducive environments such as incubators, technoparks, demonstration or exhibition centres, information centres and networks; - Institutions or foundations sharing the risks of the enterprises, on the base of their technologically innovative and creative projects, through credits repayable provided that the resulting product is commercialised successfully; - Financial institutions for provision of additional equity funding through the venture capital funds, which have the resources and management skills to make commercial investments in growth-oriented enterprises.
+Demonstration centres for diffusion of tangible technologies;

+• Technology counsellors and technology centres that will meet the technology requirements of enterprises and carry on the new scientific and/or technological findings to them in a conceivable form so that they can use these findings for improving their production or convert them into marketable products.

+- Patent offices and the other institutions protecting intellectual property rights; - Technological attachés; - Consulting bodies and firms for consultative services on following special subjects:

+• Evaluating the feasibility of new business ideas and assessing the viability of new business opportunities;

+- Developing the business strategy/business plans; - Organizing the funding and access to financial resources; - Marketing, particularly, for the enterprises operating in international markets; - Patenting;

+• Technology auditing to help companies become more competitive in the market place and so enable them to achieve growth and develop their businesses;

+• Operations auditing aiming at improving the operational performance of companies and inculcating them a permanent process of continuous improvement;

+• Assistance in the implementation of a range of concepts such as 'Just-in-Time' and 'Total Quality Management';

+• Software development, data processing, and/or software and information procurement;

+• Innovation management, management and exploitation of R&D, and human resource development;

+• Assistance in identifying, gathering and dissemination of information on global best practices, and in developing appropriate benchmarking practices.

+• Financial institutions providing seed capital funding to highly skilled individuals or teams, and new businesses with relatively long development phase, often involving new technology;

+• Incentive mechanisms for technological innovation investments;

+• Grant mechanisms for scientific research conducted by universities and in-house R&D activities of enterprises;

+• Assistance or grant mechanisms for setting up contract research companies or centres, cooperative research centres or consortia, and for encouraging enterprises to conduct corporate research and to participate in corporate research programs;

+• Assistance or grant mechanisms for creating interactive and conducive environments such as incubators, technoparks, demonstration or exhibition centres, information centres and networks;

+• Institutions or foundations sharing the risks of the enterprises, on the base of their technologically innovative and creative projects, through credits repayable provided that the resulting product is commercialised successfully;

+• Financial institutions for provision of additional equity funding through the venture capital funds, which have the resources and management skills to make commercial investments in growth oriented enterprises.